SumanthRH/tokenization/2-bpe/README.md

 # Next Chapter
 We'll take a close look at the Python implementation for a 🤗 tokenizer and implement a minimal version of GPT2's tokenizer ourselves!

+**References**
+- Neural Machine Translation of Rare Words with Subword Units (BPE): https://arxiv.org/abs/1508.07909
+- Lei Mao's BPE guide: https://leimao.github.io/blog/Byte-Pair-Encoding/ .
+The code here is also from the original paper.